Big Ten football predictions 2023: Conference standings, best game, conference champions

 7. Northwestern Wildcats

-The Badgers, who enter this season ranked 25th in the nation, may not be able to overcome the No .3-ranked Ohio State Buckeyes.
-However, they will likely be favored in every other game on their schedule.
+The Badgers, who enter this season ranked 25th, may not be able to overcome the No. 3-ranked Ohio State Buckeyes.
+They will likely be the favorites in every other game on their schedule, however, setting up a path to the conference title.

-Look for Wisconsin to earn a rematch with the Buckeyes as they represent their division in the conference championship.
+Look for Wisconsin to earn a rematch with the Buckeyes as they represent the division in the conference championship game.

 Best Game: Ohio State Buckeyes at Michigan Wolverines

-The Penn State Nittany Lions will play both the Ohio State Buckeyes and Michigan Wolverines, and certainly deserve some love.
-However, those games will mark the seventh and 10th games on their schedule.
+The Penn State Nittany Lions will play both the Ohio State Buckeyes and Michigan Wolverines.
+While the Nittany Lions deserve some love, those games will mark the seventh and 10th games on their schedule.

 Big Ten champions

 The winner of the Big Ten East has won the last 10 conference championships.
-Look for the Ohio State Buckeyes to extend that streak as they reach the College Football Playoff for the sixth time.
+Look for the Ohio State Buckeyes to extend that streak as they reach the College Football Playoff for the sixth time in 10 seasons.